Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Hello,

 Can anyone recommend an app for macOS that can add a digital signature to a PDF, other than Acrobat Reader?
-I'm fed up with that utter piece of trash, it's so complicated and messy and buggy, and I can't get it to work properly no matter what I do.
+I'm fed up with it, it's so complicated and messy and buggy, and I can't get it to work properly no matter what I do.
 But unfortunately I can't seem to find any other piece of software that can do this.

 I find it hard to believe that the Acrobat Reader is the only app in the world that's capable of electronically signing documents.
 There must be others, but I just can't seem to find any.
-Everywhere I look, I find tons of recommendations, but they all seem to be about pasting a picture of your real-life signature, like you can do in Preview.
+Everywhere I look, I find tons of recommendations, but they are either online, or they're about pasting a picture of your real-life signature, like you can do in Preview.
 But that's not what I want.
 I want to add a digital signature, based on a certificate.
 Not a picture of a primitive doodle made on the trackpad.

 So, here's what I want: